Did you know?

 What will it cost

-A guided fig forest tour costs approx R180 per person.
-Accommodation generally costs between approx R180 and R320 a night, depending on whether it is a chalet or champing, and how many people are sharing.
+A guided fig forest tour costs R180 per person.
+Accommodation generally costs between R180 and R320 a night, depending on whether it is a chalet or champing, and how many people are sharing.